raczkodavid/raczkodavid/README.md

 ### About Me

 I am in my final year pursuing a BSc in Computer Science at Eötvös Loránd University (ELTE).
 Currently, I am working as an intern at Bosch, where I gain practical experience in the field.
 I am dedicated to continuous learning through my academic studies, professional work, and self-directed efforts, with a current emphasis on advancing along the DevOps roadmap.
 I have a strong passion for writing clean, maintainable code and enjoy collaborating with others to achieve shared goals.
-For me, coding extends beyond a profession—it's a hobby, and I frequently watch educational videos and content related to programming and technology.
+For me, coding extends beyond a profession - it's a hobby, and I frequently watch educational videos and content related to programming and technology.

 ---